Despoina: Archaeology

 At the time of a visit to the sanctuary at Lycosura by Pausanias in the second century A.D., the sculptures would have been 300 or more years old.
 In the second century A.D., a statue of the emperor Hadrian was dedicated in the temple.
 Coins from Megalopolis, from the Severan period in the early third century, appear to depict a statue from the cult group.

 There is a museum at the archaeological site called the Archaeological museum of Lykosoura, housing small finds as well as part of the cult group, while the remains of the cult statues of Despoina and Demeter are displayed at the National Archaeological Museum of Athens.
 The most significant artifact among its collection is the veil of Despoina, displaying a complex decorative program, probably representative of the types of embroidered woven materials created by contemporary artists.
 Also displayed are the heads of Artemis, Demeter, Anytos, and a Tritoness, from the throne in the sanctuary.

 Legacy

+After the adoption of Christianity in Greece, the epithet Despina came to be used as a devotional title for the Virgin Mary.